jlmacle/changemakers-matching_frontend/README.md

 # ChangeMakersMatchMaking
-Helping to build teams of change makers by matching projects, needs and profiles
+Helping to build teams of change makers by matching projects, needs and profiles.

 Doing good for others is a way to express our worth.
 Having a fully inclusive application is one of the main goals of the project.